64kramsystem/personal_notes/topics/mysql.md

 TRIM(<expr>)                                       # Strips only spaces by default!
 Defaults to `BOTH` sides TRIM([BOTH|LEADING|TRAILING] str FROM <expr>)      # Strip characters; defaults to BOTH

+LPAD(...)                                          # WATCH OUT!!
+Truncates the string when it has less characters than specified (DAFUQ!!!)

 SUBSTR(`field` (FROM|,) @start (FOR|,) @len)       # @start = 1-based; if start < 0, start from the end; end position is not supported

 INSTR(@str, @pattern)                              # 1-based; 0 if not found